jeffvance/rhs-hadoop-install/rhs/README.txt

 == Overview ==

   General packaging and generic install directions are found in the parent directory README file.

-  The common install.sh script sets up Red Hat Storage (RHS) for Hadoop workloads.
+This directory contains files and/or scripts used to install RHS-specific aspects of the general installation process.

+  The common ../install.sh script sets up the hosts defined in the local "hosts" file as a trusted Glusterfs storage pool.
+The pre_install.sh script in the rhs/ directory is executed as one of the first steps of the common ../prep_node.sh script.
+Here, RHS-specific settings are configured to optimize RHS for Hadoop workloads.
 It is expected that the Red Hat Storage installation guide was followed to set up RHS.
-Note: the storage (brick) partition (e.g. /dev/sdb) should be configured as RAID 6.
+Note: the storage (brick) partition (e.g.
+  /dev/sdb) should be configured as RAID 6.

-  The rhs/ directory contains files and/or scripts used to install RHS-specific aspects of the general installation process.

-   [ optional ]
+== Sub-directories ==

+  rhs2.1/ --
+     - blah, blah
+     - ...

+  rhs2.0/ -- archive scripts and files
+     - blah, blah
      - rhs2.0/: directory which may contain one or more of the following:
      - Ambari_Configuration_Guide.pdf
      - ambari-<version>.rpms.tar.gz: Ambari server and agent RPMs.
      - ambari.repo: Ambari's repo file.